aimrt.executor

 executors

-is an array used to configure various executors.executors[i].name
+is an array used to configure individual executors.executors[i].name

-represents the executor type.
-AimRT officially provides several executor types, and some plugins also offer additional executor types.executors[i].options
+indicates the executor type.
+AimRT officially provides several executor types, and some plugins also provide additional executor types.executors[i].options

-contains initialization parameters passed by AimRT to each executor.
-The configuration format is defined by each executor type.
-Please refer to the corresponding executor type’s documentation section.
+are initialization parameters passed by AimRT to each executor.
+The format of this configuration is defined by each executor type; please refer to the corresponding executor type documentation section.

 Here is a simple example: